JoshCheek/ips/Readme.md

 How often do you wind up slowly building up commands like this?  `ps aux | grep ruby | grep -v grep | awk '{print $2}' | xargs kill -9`
 For me, it's annoyingly too often, and it usually takes experimentation each time to get it right.

-Process Manager (binary name: psm) tries to alleviate this pain by catering to this workflow.
+Interactive Process (binary name: ips) tries to alleviate this pain by catering to this workflow.

 When you run it, it will list all your processes.
 As you type, it will dynamically filter down to the processes that match.